charlieknoll/ether2fa/readme.md

 # Ether 2fa Wallet

+WARNING!
+This experimental, by using this software you assume all risk including complete loss of funds!

 A simple implemenation of a multisig wallet which uses 2 accounts:

 - A controller account with medium level security (e.g. Metamask)